Kong/insomnia-docs/docs/inso-cli/inso-on-docker.md

 To run Insomnia specs in `kong/inso` container, mount the specs folder on your host machine to a `/var/temp` folder in the container.
 See the following sections for some examples.

+## Examples

+### Mount git sync repo

-- Mount an Insomnia git sync repository folder to a folder on the container:
+Mount an Insomnia git sync repository folder to a folder in the container:

 ```shell
 cd <your-git-sync-repo-folder>